mockersf/mockersf.github.io/_posts/2016-09-25-testing-alexa-skills.md

 Improvements to the mp3 check can be made, for example by cutting the mp3s to compare before the device name, as this can vary, or by using a speech to text engine and compare text.

-I added a [GitHub repo][alexa-behave-test] with the behave steps to send commands to Alexa and check the response
+I added a [GitHub repo][alexa-behave-test] with the behave steps to send commands to Alexa and check the response:

 ```
  Feature: Alexa Smart Home Skill integration # features/alexa.feature:1